 Think of customer loyalty in two dimensions.
 On the one axis, you’ve got “stickiness of the brand/product,” ranging from low to high.
 Stickiness gets to how embedded is the product in the customer’s life, how hard it is for a competitor to dislodge.
 On the other axis is the “effort of the experience,” ranging from high to low.

 To be clear, some products offer only “captive stickiness” to their customers—that is to say, customers would switch if it was easy…but it’s not easy to switch, so they end up staying.
-Put differently, they stay not because they choose to, but because they feel like leaving is too difficult or painful.
-Of course, there is “willful stickiness” too—for products so compelling and valuable that customers stay by choice.
+Of course, there is “willful stickiness,” too—for products so compelling and valuable that customers stay by choice.
 Even if another option comes along, the customer is so in love with the product that they stay.

 The upper left represents those companies that earn customer loyalty strictly as a result of the easy experience they offer.
 For me, this is my neighborhood grocer.
 Candidly, Whole Foods and Trader Joe’s offer a far better product and brand value proposition—better selection, better prices, you name it.
 But, my neighborhood store is right there.
 The parking lot is never crowded and you can get in and out of the place quickly.
 So, I keep going there.